argonautproject/cds-hooks-for-pama/guidance.md

 - intent - FHIR value set [RequestIntent](http://build.fhir.org/valueset-request-intent.html)
 - code - CPT (extensible).
 Recommend SNOMED/LOINC if CPT is unavailable.
 Systems should also include Codings with more detail (e.g. via proprietary or local codes as a last resort)
 - subject - Patient
-- reasonCode - ICD-10 or SNOMED CT (Extensible + Max-ValueSet) This requires SNOMED or ICD10, or free text if your system has neither.
+- reasonCode - ICD-10 or SNOMED CT (preferred)

 ## CDS Service returns a PAMA Response